 Structured lectures 24 hours, guided working with exercieses 20 hours,

-part of the AQ-food cooperation with NTNU, DTU and UoI.
-The cource is given by DTU (Paw Dalgaard).
-The course is an e-learning course and can be followed on web.
-Odd-Ivar Lekang will be the local responisble and is available for questions.
+Part of the AQ-food cooperation with NTNU and UoI.
+The course is given by representatives from the three universities in the program.
+The course is e-learning and can be followed on web.
+Odd-Ivar Lekang will be the local responsible and is available for questions.

 The external and internal examiner jointly prepare the exam questions and the correction manual.
 The external examiner reviews the internal examiner's examination results by correcting a random sample of candidate's exams as a calibration according to the Department's guidelines for examination markings.

 Allowed examination aids: B1 Calculator handed out, no other aids